Numbers 15 – Various Laws and Provisions

 1. (22-29) Addressing unintentional sin, both as a nation and individuals.

 a.
 If you sin unintentionally: Significantly, the Bible talks about sins unintentionally committed.
-Many today think and live as if an action is unintentional, it cannot be sin.
+It is often thought that if an action is unintentional, it cannot be sin.
 But many of the worst sins are committed with the best of intentions.
-Intentions matter nothing when the result is sin.
+Good intentions don’t excuse a sinful result.

 ii.
-Today, in the church, many a gossip, many a talebearer, many a divisive person will claim the best of intentions.
-Even if we agree they have the right intentions, they still may be in grievous sin.
-The same applies for a myriad of other sins we are often ready to ignore or think lightly of because we think that good intentions excuse sin.
+Among God’s people, there are many gossips, many talebearers, many divisive people who will claim the best of intentions.
+Even if they mean well, they still may be in serious sin.
+The same applies for many other sins we are may be ready to ignore or think lightly of because we think that good intentions excuse sin.
 A sacrifice for those who sin unintentionally shows that good intentions do not excuse sin.

 b.
-That the whole congregation shall offer one young bull as a burnt offering: Unintentional sins needed a blood atonement; a bull had to be sacrificed when the nation as a whole was guilty, and a female goat had to be sacrificed when an individual was guilty.
+That the whole congregation shall offer one young bull as a burnt offering: Unintentional sins needed a blood atonement.
+A young bull had to be sacrificed when the nation was guilty, and a female goat had to be sacrificed when an individual was guilty.

 c.
 You shall have one law for him who sins unintentionally: There was to be no exception.
-Sin is sin, and must be accounted as such, even if the motive seemed good.
+Sin is sin, and must be accounted as such, even if the motive seems to be good.

 2. (30-31) Addressing presumptuous sin.

 a.
 But the person who does anything presumptuously: Literally, to sin presumptuously means to sin “with a high hand.”
-It speaks of a flagrant rebellion against God, the law of Moses, and the nation as a whole.
+This speaks of an open, unashamed rebellion against God, the law of Moses, and the nation.

 b.
 That person shall be completely cut off; his guilt shall be upon him: Such sin was not to be tolerated in Israel.
-This command was a cultural mechanism for addressing this sin and ensuring that such arrogant flaunting of public morality would not be rewarded.
+This command was a cultural tool for addressing such sins and confirming that such arrogant defiance of public morality would not be rewarded.

 i.
-This is in stark contrast to modern culture where notorious, flagrant sinners are rewarded with fame and fortune.
-Instead of his guilt shall be upon him, our society puts guilt on anyone who would judge or condemn such depraved individuals by calling what they do evil.
+This contrasts with modern culture where notorious, defiant sinners are sometimes rewarded with fame and fortune.
+Instead of his guilt shall be upon him, our culture often puts guilt on anyone who would judge or confront defiant sinners and their works.

 Now while the children of Israel were in the wilderness, they found a man gathering sticks on the Sabbath day.
 And those who found him gathering sticks brought him to Moses and Aaron, and to all the congregation.
 They put him under guard, because it had not been explained what should be done to him.
 Then the LORD said to Moses, “The man must surely be put to death; all the congregation shall stone him with stones outside the camp.”
 So, as the LORD commanded Moses, all the congregation brought him outside the camp and stoned him with stones, and he died.

 a.
-They found a man gathering sticks on the Sabbath day: This was an immediate example of dealing with someone who sinned presumptuously.
-All of Israel knew the Sabbath law, and this man no doubt thought himself a courageous social reformer, trying by his example to free the nation from the shackles of heaven’s law.
+They found a man gathering sticks on the Sabbath day: This was an immediate example of dealing with someone who sinned presumptuously (Numbers 15:30-31).
+All Israel knew the Sabbath law, but perhaps this man thought himself a courageous social reformer, trying by his example to free the nation from the bondage of heaven’s law.

 i.
 “It seems likely that the following story of the sabbath breaker illustrates what sinning with a high hand means.”
 (Wenham)